bridgetkromhout/bridgetkromhout.github.io/content/blog/2016-08-28-livetweeting-tech-conferences.md

 It’s great when conferences collect speaker Twitter handles ahead of time and post them on the conference site, ideally in the speaker’s bio, which should appear on the talk detail page.
 I’m also a fan of speakers putting their Twitter handles on their slides.
 Yes, _every_ slide.
 What if I didn’t take a picture or transcribe it when it was on the screen at first, and now I want to tweet about your awesome talk while it’s still happening (drawing in anyone bored out in the hallway), but first I have to dig up your Twitter handle via some hasty Googling on my phone?

 For rapid-fire events with a speaker list that’s easy to check ahead of time (like keynotes and Ignite talks), I am sometimes ambitious enough to create drafts in Tweetbot with the speaker Twitter handles and conference hashtag pre-populated.
+(As of 2018, Twitter has made the third-party clients less-featureful but I still prefer tweeting with Tweetbot.)

 And yes, I realize that sometimes people have their own reasons for not using Twitter.
 Even if someone doesn’t actively tweet, I like when they register a Twitter account in their name with the profile linking to wherever they can _really_ be found on the internets, because I want to give them credit for their words without spelling out their whole name.
 Not everyone has a Google-unique name, and if Twitter is auto-completing the wrong handle, a livetweeter might accidentally use that (especially if the right answer was “oh, there isn’t one”).